 Breathwork

-Breathwork is an active experiential practice that uses conscious exercises to improve your physical, mental and spiritual well-being.
-Many different breath techniques are practiced in various spiritual traditions.
-Breath is a crucial component of meditation.
+Breathwork is an active, experiential practice that uses awareness exercises to enhance your physical, mental, and spiritual well-being.
+There are many different breathing techniques practiced within various spiritual traditions.

-During meditative practice, the breath can be used to be “present to the present moment.”
+During meditative practice, the breath can be used as a way to be “present in the present moment.”

 “Do you remember your breathing?
 You remember only when there is some trouble: you have a cold, breathing trouble or something; otherwise, who remembers breathing?”